xpack/web-doxygen/website/docs/api/classes/translatorpolish.md

-<p>Used to get the command(s) for the language support.
+Used to get the command(s) for the language support.
 This method was designed for languages which do not prefer babel package.
-If this methods returns empty string, then the latexBabelPackage() method is used to generate the command for using the babel package.</p>
+If this methods returns empty string, then the latexBabelPackage() method is used to generate the command for using the babel package.

-<p>Definition at line 47 of file <a href="/web-doxygen/docs/api/files/src/translator-pl-h">translator_pl.h</a>.</p>
+Definition at line 47 of file <a href="/web-doxygen/docs/api/files/src/translator-pl-h">translator_pl.h</a>.

 <div class="doxyProgramListing">